We're starting to, I don't want to hear no complaints.

 A wallet?

-Uh this is early saloons in Las Vegas.
+This is early saloons in Las Vegas.

-Well, that's why they drank books.
+Well, that's where they drank booty.

 Yeah, like a bar, yeah.